michel-pi/GameOverlay.Net/README.md

 Example:
 Compile in Debug Mode as Consol Application.
 It will execute the "Program.cs".

 Ignore or remove "ObfuscationSettings.cs".
-It's important for me.
+It's important for my Obfuscator.

 # DPI Awareness